top of page

 Graduation is one of those chapters that goes fast.
 The cards you receive during that time are, in a quiet way, a record of everyone who wanted to be part of it.
 Tucking them into a beautiful keepsake book doesn't just keep them safe.
 It makes them easy to revisit, which is really the whole point.

-Ready to turn your graduation cards into something that lasts?
+Ready to preserve your graduation memories?

 Comments